lowrycito/handbook/pages/study-manual-general-handbook.md

       * 14.1.
 Single Members in Geographic UnitsMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
       * 14.1.1.
 Stake LeadershipMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
       * 14.1.2.
 Ward LeadershipMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
     * 14.2.
-Participating in the Work of Salvation and Exaltation
+Participating in God’s Work of Salvation and Exaltation

       * 14.2.
-Participating in the Work of Salvation and ExaltationMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
+Participating in God’s Work of Salvation and ExaltationMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
       * 14.2.1.
 Living the Gospel of Jesus ChristMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
       * 14.2.2.
 Caring for Those in NeedMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.
       * 14.2.3.
 Inviting All to Receive the GospelMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.